 The model described in this card is action recognition network, which aims to recognize what people do in videos.
-Two pretrained ActionRecognitionNet models are delivered --- one is a 2D model and another is a 3D model.
-Both models are trained on a subset of HMDB51 with RGB frames as input.
+Six pretrained ActionRecognitionNet models are delivered --- Three 2D models which are trained with RGB, optical flow generated on A100 with NVOF SDK and optical flow generated on Jetson Xavier with VPI respectively.
+And there are also three 3D models with the same input type as the 2D models.
+Both models are trained on a subset of HMDB51.

 Both 2D and 3D models are with ResNet-style backbone.
-They will take a sequence of RGB frames as input and predict the action label of those frames.
+They will take a sequence of RGB frames or optical flow gray images as input and predict the action label of those frames.

 The training algorithm optimizes the network to minimize the cross entropy loss for classification.